Wonderland Park (Texas)

 Wonderland Park is an amusement park located in Thompson Memorial Park, Amarillo, Texas, United States.

 Park history

 The park was founded in 1951 by Paul and Alathea Roads.
 In 1969, several new rides were added that appealed to people of all ages, including a bumper car ride.
 The park is still run by the Roads family.
+It has been described by most of the Amarillo population as an important part of the local culture.

 The COVID-19 pandemic shut down the 2020 season from mid-March to mid-June.